Downtown ANd Southeast

 - 11 parks/plazas: Wells Fargo Plaza, Market Square, Century Plaza, Lee Plaza, Holton Plaza, Elmwood Park, Highland Park, Argonne Circle, Bennington Park, Golden Park, Fallon Park

-A mix of residential and low to moderate traffic streets.
+- A mix of residential and low to moderate traffic streets, and portions of the Mill Mountain, Roanoke River, and Tinker Creek Greenways.
 Best for bicyclists comfortable biking with traffic.